Climate Change Resilient and Water-Efficient Rice

 Rice is an essential and fastest-growing staple food in more than half of the world’s population, particularly in Asia, Africa, and Latin American countries.

-Rice researchers are finding possible strategies to come up with resilient rice crop varieties to withstand climate change effects like a rise in temperature, drought, salinity due to saltwater intrusion in low-lying coastal areas recognizing its role in feeding a vast number of the global population.
+Rice researchers are finding possible strategies to develop resilient rice crop varieties that can withstand climate change effects like a rise in temperature, drought, and salinity due to saltwater intrusion in low-lying coastal areas, recognizing their role in feeding a vast number of the global population.

 According to researchers, rice uses a less efficient C3 photosynthetic pathway.
-By introducing the more efficient C4 photosynthesis traits into rice, it will double water use efficiency, increase photosynthetic efficiency by 50% and improve its nitrogen uptake.
+Introducing the more efficient C4 photosynthesis traits into rice will double water use efficiency, increase photosynthetic efficiency by 50%, and improve nitrogen uptake.

-The study appeared in Plant Biotechnology Journal.
-Dr. Maria Ermakova, one of the study’s lead authors, says that they have assembled five genes from maize that code for five enzymes in the C4 photosynthetic pathway into a single gene construct and installed in into rice plants.
+The study appeared in the Plant Biotechnology Journal.
+Dr Maria Ermakova, one of the study’s lead authors, says they have assembled five genes from maize that code for five enzymes in the C4 photosynthetic pathway into a single gene construct and installed it into rice plants.

-Although introducing all the genes that will make C4 rice is still a long way, this is the first paper that they have assembled on functional C4 biochemistry in rice and which is a promising development.
+Although introducing all the genes that will make C4 rice is still a long way off, this is the first paper that they have assembled on functional C4 biochemistry in rice, which is a promising development.

-The old approach will take several years to insert a single gene each time but using synthetic biology scientists were able to inject several genes at the same time and make prototypes of plants in just a few months.
+The old approach took several years to insert a single gene each time.
+Still, using synthetic biology, scientists could inject several genes simultaneously and make prototypes of plants in just a few months.

-The significant development is that scientist have mastered the technology which could speed up the process to create C4 rice.
+A significant development is that scientists have mastered the technology that could speed up the process of creating C4 rice.

-The implications for this new finding are significant to rice crop production, especially in arid places and water-scarce and drought-prone areas.
+This new finding has significant implications for rice crop production, especially in arid places and water-scarce and drought-prone areas.

-It could strengthen food security in drought and heat prone areas and support resilience towards climate change.
+It could strengthen food security in drought- and heat-prone areas and support resilience to climate change.

-To read the entire study, click the button below:
+To read the entire study, click the link in the “Source” section below.

 Water-efficient rice research.
 (2020).
 Water Network Research.
 Retrieved from Water-efficient rice research | Sustainable Agriculture (thewaternetwork.com)